AI tool buying guide

 Recommended stacks

-Choose by rollout archetype, not by a single universal winner
+Choose by deployment style, not by a single universal winner

-Each stack shows primary tools, optional tools, cost notes, and overlap warnings together.
+Each stack shows its primary and optional tools, cost notes, and overlap warnings.

 Governed GitHub-first rollout